To be eligible to be registered as a charity with the ACNC, your organisation must:

 - included in a written decision made by an Australian government agency or judge that lists it as engaging in or supporting terrorist or other criminal activities.

-Also, the ACNC cannot register an individual, or a partnership (a particular legal structure) as a charity.
+In addition, the ACNC cannot register an individual, or a partnership (a particular legal structure) as a charity.